 - Design direction

-To an impatient client, this might seem a waste of time but before we can figure out these aspects, there might only be (heavily) approximate numbers.
+To an impatient client, this might seem a waste of time but before we can figure out these aspects affecting the app development costs, there might only be (heavily) approximate numbers.
 This stage takes time, sometimes half as long as the production itself but this is a fruitful and safe way to do it.

-For a reference, let’s use a generic smart wallet mobile application that keeps a record of your expenses and helps you control your budget in a more conscious way.
+To see how each stage affects the formation of app development costs, let’s use a generic smart wallet mobile application for a reference.
+It keeps a record of your expenses and helps you control your budget in a more conscious way.

 The idea of an app takes one sentence to formulate.
 The rest is the modality and context.

-This type of research gives us an understanding of what we need for an MVP, gives us strategy to follow and allows us to pass it on to the first tangible stage of production which is UX design that starts with a wireframe, followed by a prototype.
+This type of research gives us an understanding of what we need for an MVP, gives us a strategy to follow, and allows us to pass it on to the first tangible stage of production which is UX design that starts with a wireframe, followed by a prototype.

 Each application screen is a feature or a part of one.
 Each button is a question answered.
 Every piece of text is a user problem being solved.
 Now multiply that by the number of scenarios and you’ll have the body of design work.